keeping it real about Sabbath

 And let me tell you, I love Him a lot.
 That’s why I don’t commit murder, have other gods before Him, covet my neighbor's things… I’m sure you get the idea.

-God wants us to remember the Sabbath day and keep it holy (Exodus 20:8).
+God wants us to remember the Sabbath day and keep it holy.
 For us to rest in Him and to let others rest as well.
-He has given us a day to not work at all, which is pretty awesome.
+He has given us a day to not work at all, after diligently working for Him six days a week, which is pretty awesome.
 So I, for one, am making sure I take it because one day I’m going to have to give an account before Him, and I want to hear, “Well done, good and faithful servant,” not, “I never knew you; depart from Me…” (Matthew 7:23).

 Like I said, you don’t have to take my word for it.
 Go to His.
 Ask Him questions.
 Ask Him for knowledge.
 Ask Him for wisdom.
 That is what I have been doing for months now, and He has been answering.
 And if you are sincerely reaching out to Him, He can answer you, too.